-As a close relation to the classic Martini, the Espresso Martini is presumably the most popular coffee-based cocktail in the world.
-The only drink coming close to it could be the Irish Coffee.
-Having one can definitely give you a boost when you're having a night out and getting tired.
-The caffeine combined with alcohol will boost your energy levels.
-So read on to find out how you can create the best Espresso Martini.
+An Espresso Martini can definitely give you a boost when you're having a night out and getting tired.
+The caffeine combined with alcohol will revive your energy levels.

 The History of the "Vodka Espresso"

-However, back then, the name was not as catchy as it is now.
+However, the original name was not as catchy as it is now.
 Bradsell merely sold his creation under the somewhat unimpressive name "Vodka Espresso".
-But that changed when he realized how popular the drink was.
+But that changed when he realized how well-received the drink was.

 The Classic Espresso Martini Recipe

-Kahlúa is a liqueur that, in most cases, makes additional sweeteners such as syrup superfluous.
-The cocktail is perfectly balanced without syrup, which makes the recipe even more straightforward.
-Nonetheless, many recipes recommend adding syrup.
-Even the one from the International Bartender's Association (IBA) - see recipe below.
+Kahlúa is a relatively sweet liqueur that often makes additional sweeteners such as syrup redundant.
+The cocktail is already nicely balanced without syrup, which makes the recipe even more straightforward.

-Vodka is the third and final ingredient for an Espresso Martini.
-As Vodka itself doesn't have a strong taste, it mixes well with the coffee notes without detracting from them.
-That makes the cocktail boozy without ruining its smooth and rich coffee flavor.
+Vodka is the third main ingredient for an Espresso Martini.
+With its neutral taste, the clear spirit mixes well with the coffee without distracting from it.
+That creates a cocktail boozy with full-on rich coffee flavor.

 - 50ml Vodka